knpuniversity/symfony2-series/knpu/episode2/form-rendering.rst

 Being event Lazier with form() and button
 -----------------------------------------

-There's actually an even *easier* way to render the form, and while I don't love it, I want you to see it.
+There's an even *easier* way to render the form, and while I don't love it, I want you to see it.
 Head to the `Forms Chapter`_ of the docs.
-Under the `Rendering the Form`_ section, it renders the form, including the HTML form tag with just one line:
+Under the `Rendering the Form`_ section, it renders it with just one line:

 .. code-block:: html+jinja

     {{ form(form) }}

-In this example, this is even printing out a submit tag.
+This displays the fields, the HTML form tag and even a submit button, if you configure one.
 If you scroll up, you'll see that the form has a ``save`` field that's a ``submit`` type:

 .. code-block:: html+jinja